NAMU AMIDA BUTSU

 The Twelve Adorations of Amida Buddha (Junirai) by Bodhisattva Nagarjuna.

 Links to Canonical Writings by the Seven Patriarchs of Jodo Shinshu Buddhism selected and eulogized by Master Shinran.

 Letters of Master Shinran's wife Eshinni: Three letters to Their Youngest Daughter Kakushinni.

 Notes on Once-Calling and Many-Calling By Master Shinran.

 Essentials of Faith Alone By Seikaku.
 A document highly recommended by Master Shinran.

 Anjin Ketsujo Sho: Anonymous Treatise "On the Attainment of Faith."

-language, no additional permission is required.
+website into any language, no additional permission is

 For comments or inquiries, E-mail to